omerlevy/tau_amnlp/attention_exercise/README.md

 should we just load them all together from the beginning?

 All the code you will need to implement will either be in model.py, or in the wsd_model.ipynb notebook (abbreviated hereafter as **the** notebook).
-That said, feel free to take a look at traineval.py - containing training and evaluation code, and data_loader.py, containing data loading code.
+That said, feel free to change other parts of the code as well.

 It is recommended to develop and debug locally, and only use collab for the full datasets once you have a properly working model.
 Alternatively, you may choose to copy the model code into collab notebook, thus eliminating the need to upload a file after every code change.

-If you look at data_loader.py, you will notice a simple Vocabulary implementation, which serves for vocabulary bookkeeping of sense and word integer ids encoding and decoding.
+If you look at data_loader.py, you will see 3 classes:
+* Vocabulary implementation, which serves for vocabulary bookkeeping of sense and word integer ids encoding and decoding.
-The two torch.utils.data.Dataset implementations located in the same file serve the two "modes of operation" corresponding to single word attention and self attention.

-WSDDataset serves single word attention, in which a sample consists of the 3-tuple (sentence, query, label), The query is the index of the to-be-disambiguated word in the sentence.
+* WSDDataset serves single word attention, in which a sample consists of the 3-tuple (sentence, query, label), The query is the index of the to-be-disambiguated word in the sentence.
 The label is the annotated sense.
 All three tensors are integer encoded, and their string representation can be looked uo in the appropriate vocabulary.
 Note there is a special key for non labeled words - 'no_sense'.
 These samples are not served by this dataset implementation.

-WSDSentencesDataset serves self attention, in which a sample consists of the 2-tuple (sentence, labels), In this case, the sentence itself serves as the query, and the labels provide annotated sense for every word in the sentence.
+* WSDSentencesDataset serves self attention, in which a sample consists of the 2-tuple (sentence, labels), In this case, the sentence itself serves as the query, and the labels provide annotated sense for every word in the sentence.